Bullying in the Workplace Grievance Letter Example

 Harassment is ‘related to’ a protected ground, which you have such as your race, disability, sex, sexual orientation, religion etc,.

-Bullying is not 'related to' a protected ground.
+Bullying is not ‘related to’ a protected characteristic.

 However, being subjected to either bullying or harassment is unwanted, uninvited and unwelcome conduct, which has the purpose and effect of creating a hostile, intimidating and oppressive environment, in which to work.
 Bullying and harassment is also undignified.
 You want to make sure you put this in your letter of grievance to your manager / employer.